 In this article, we’ll show you how to create timed quizzes and tests using iSpring Suite, a powerful, yet easy-to-use timed quiz maker.

-Here’s an example of what you can build with this timed quiz maker.
+Here’s an example of a timed math quiz that you can create with iSpring Suite.

-iSpring QuizMaker allows you to create professional eLearning quizzes without the help of designers or programmers.
+iSpring Suite allows you to create professional eLearning quizzes without the help of instructional designers or programmers.
 This tool has a free 14-day trial.
 During the trial period, you can create an unlimited number of quizzes and use all of the tool’s capabilities to the fullest.
-Just download iSpring QuizMaker and install it.
+Just download iSpring Suite and install it.

 Step 2.
 Create a Quiz

 Open the app, click on Quizzes in the Quick Start menu, select Create Graded Quiz and click on Graded Quiz.

 Step 3.
 Choose a Question Type

-There are 14 types of questions in iSpring QuizMaker.
+There are 14 types of questions in iSpring Suite.
 To select the needed type click the Question tab.

 Step 4.
 Add a Question Text

 As an example, we chose the Multiple Choice configuration.
 Enter a text in the question field and add answer options in Choices.
-Mark the correct answer with a dot.
+Mark the correct answer and leave incorrect answers unmarked.
 Add more questions the same way.

 Step 5.
 Set a Timer

-In iSpring QuizMaker, there are three ways to set a quiz timer.
+In iSpring Suite, there are three ways to set a quiz timer.